cloudmesh-community/book/chapters/class/516/overview.md

 You are expected to deliver a **documented** and **reproducible** code and unit tests that allows a TA to replicate the project with ease.
-In case you use vm or container images, they must be created from **scratch locally** and may not be uploaded to services such as dockerhub.
+In case you use vm or container images, they must be created from **scratch locally** and may not be uploaded to services such as DockerHub.
 You can, however, reuse approved vendor uploaded images such as from ubuntu or centos or other linux distributions.
-All code, scripts, and documentation must be uploaded to github.com under the class specific github directory.
+All code, scripts, and documentation must be uploaded to github.com under the class specific GitHub directory.

 #### Project Data